aws-samples/cfn101-workshop/content/advanced/resource-types/example-in-python/index.md

     --stack-name awssamples-ec2-importkeypair-role-stack
 :::

 The other stack, `CloudFormationManagedUploadInfrastructure`, creates a number of resources, that include also an [AWS Key Management Service (AWS KMS)](https://aws.amazon.com/kms/) key, and two Amazon S3 buckets to store data related to CloudFormation extensions registry submissions, including the resource type ZIP archive that the CFN-CLI created and uploaded on your behalf as you went through this lab.
-To delete this ZIP archive, start with identifying the name of the S3 bucket whole logical ID in the stack is `ArtifactBucket`.
+To delete this ZIP archive, start with identifying the name of the S3 bucket whose logical ID in the stack is `ArtifactBucket`.
 Describe the stack resources as follows:

 :::code{language=shell showLineNumbers=false showCopyAction=true}
 aws cloudformation describe-stack-resources \